Frequently Asked Questions

 Are you the right massage therapist for me?
 That’s a definite “maybe”!
 My specialty is deep tissue massage geared towards overuse injury prevention and/or chronic pain management.
 I tend to use medium to firm pressure, and I usually work with clients who want to walk away with some improvement in condition or symptoms.
 I do try to provide a peaceful environment, but if your main goal is relaxation with light to medium pressure, I recommend a massage studio or spa that specializes in Swedish/relaxation massage.

 Do you sell monthly memberships?
 Nope.
 Come as often or as infrequently as you like, and I will charge you a reasonable and fair price every time.
 My goal is to give you a great massage that makes you want to come back regularly, not to punish you with higher prices if you can't.
-I sell discounted packages (6 massages for the price of 5) if you would like to take advantage of volume pricing.
 If you want help making massage a regular part of your schedule, I am also happy to set up a recurring appointment time for you at whatever interval works best.
-I trust my clients to know their bodies' needs and their scheduling realities better than anyone else.
+I trust my clients to know their bodies' needs and their scheduling realities better than I can.

 Does massage therapy provide any genuine health benefits?
 Yes!
 Targeted deep tissue massage can help restore normal tone to muscles locked in a new or chronic imbalance, encourage healthy scar tissue formation, and facilitate healthy circulatory processes.
 Therefore, massage is an excellent treatment adjunct for conditions that originate with soft tissue dysfunction, such as IT band syndrome, piriformis syndrome, and thoracic outlet syndrome.
 More importantly, massage can help you avoid injury in the first place: if you engage in any repetitive activity that may involve imperfect posture–from running a marathon to using a mouse–regular massage can prevent the unevenness from turning into a problem by re-balancing muscle tension before it leads to an overuse pathology.